 Very likely you have heard of children who are allergic to peanuts.
 Sometimes the tiniest whiff of peanut dust can trigger a frightening reaction.
 Food allergies have been increasing dramatically among American children.
 In fact, one in 13 is vulnerable to a serious or life-threatening consequence if they accidentally consume the wrong food.
-The rate of such serious allergies doubles approximately every decade.

 The standard advice for families in which someone has food allergies is to keep those foods out of the house and away from the allergic individual.
 Parents may need to worry about cross-contamination, and events like school picnics or birthday parties can be scary.
 Pediatricians used to warn parents whose young child might have an inherited tendency to allergy that they should not let the baby have any exposure to possible allergens.
 That is now beginning to change, with studies demonstrating that early exposure to peanut protein, for example, may be protective.